Baffle Creek Basin water plan area

 - Access historical documents and reports and previous water plans.

-- Access the Minister's performance reports for the plan.
+- Access the latest Minister’s performance assessment report (PDF, 2.3MB) or view the previous reports.

 Notification of existing overland flow works